modelonulo/apache_flink_crime_activity/README.md

-##  Developing solutions in apache spark.
+##  Developing solutions in apache flink.

 1. For every 10,000 crimes, the number of NARCOTICS-type crimes;
 2. For every 10,000 crimes, the number of NARCOTICS-type crimes that occurred in 2010